-Eyelid surgery includes a range of procedures to treat a number of conditions of the eyelid.
+Eyelid surgery includes a range of procedures to treat a various conditions of the eyelid.
 It is normally carried out to remove excess skin, tighten droopy eyelids or remove any benign lesion or cysts.

-Blepharoplasty – excess skin is cut away and the skin wounds are then closed with stitches.
+Blepharoplasty is when excess skin is cut away and the wounds are then closed with stitches.
 The procedure may also involve strengthening the natural eyelid crease in the eye.

-Lesion excision – benign eyelid lesions such as cysts or skin tags are often removed in the treatment room.
+Lesion excision is the removal of benign eyelid lesions such as cysts or skin tags are often removed in the treatment room.
 Suspicious lesions can be biopsied and more definitive surgery planned once the results are back from examination.

 Depending on the type of surgery, benefits may include: